 This Orion Nebula picture is the sharpest image of the nebula that has been ever taken.
 Many amateur and professional astrophotographers point telescopes to this object, but we are not even close to the quality we can achieve compared to the Hubble!
 The Earth's atmosphere is not our friend at the time.

 Check out the image at the full resolution (WATCH OUT, especially if you are on mobile.
 It's 18,1000 by 18,000 pixels, almost 24 MB!).

 One of the youngest nebulae in our sky - the Crab nebula - did not even exist 1000 years ago!
 First, Supernova, the explosion of which signifies thaw in 1054 (we know that from the records of Chinese and Arab astronomers), formed the current nebula.
 Then, in 2005, the Hubble Space Telescope took a photo of it.
 History takes place right before our eyes.

 The photo above is one of the best (if not the best) pictures of Jupiter ever taken.
 You can admire it in the full resolution here.
 Have you ever observed Jupiter through a telescope?
 It's doesn't look so good this way, sadly.

 7. Veil Nebula

-Almost invisible to the naked eye, this spectacular supernova remnant is a popular astrophotography target among many astrophotographers worldwide.
+Almost invisible to the naked eye, this spectacular supernova remnant is a popular target among many astrophotographers worldwide.
 But the Hubble is just the best of all of us (sadly, probably).
 So take a moment to admire the Veil Nebula by the Hubble truly.

 Full-size resolution JPG (73 MB!)